STIXProject/schemas/samples/APT1/README.txt

 named identically to the XML files but with an HTML extension.
 Please note that because the stix_to_html tool is still experimental and still under development the HTML views are incomplete representations of the XML.
-In particular, some of the higher-level constructs like Campaign and Threat Actor are still under development in the tool so the HTML views of those components will be missing content that’s present in the XML.
+In particular, some of the higher-level constructs like Campaign and Threat Actor are still under development in the tool so the HTML views of those components will be missing content that's present in the XML.